alexlafroscia/ember-react-components/README.md

 [![Build Status](https://travis-ci.org/alexlafroscia/ember-cli-react.svg?branch=master)](https://travis-ci.org/alexlafroscia/ember-cli-react)

-> Consume React components in Ember ???
+> Consume React components in Ember

 This addon is a proof-of-concept for an approach to rendering React components in Ember.
-It is almost entirely inspired by [a blog post][blog-post] by [Sivakumar Kailasam][sivakumar], from which the general idea was mostly borrowed.
+It is almost entirely inspired by [a blog post][blog-post] by [Sivakumar Kailasam][sivakumar], from which the general idea was borrowed.

 Installation
 ------------------------------------------------------------------------------